 How Many Strawberries Can a Dog Eat?

-Snacks or dog-friendly human food, such as strawberries, should constitute a total of 10 percent of the diet of your dog.
+Snacks or dog-friendly human food, such as strawberries, should constitute a total of 10 percent of your dog.
 The remaining 90 percent should be a balanced dog food diet.

 Some general safety suggestions on the number of strawberry portions your dog may have are listed below, depending on their weight.
 It should have only 1/4-inch thick slices.